Kabinner/Blinker/README.md

 # Blinker
 ```
 Lets you cast A spell (default: Blink) by pressing Shift while using the movement keys.
-You can change the spell with right-clicking the minimap icon.
-Left-clicking will toggle on/off.
 Addon for WoW 1.12.1

+Minimap Button:
+  Right-clicking: Change the spell.
+  Left-clicking: will toggle on/off.
+  Shift: Drag the icon.

+Functions:
+  Could be used in macro's.
+  /script Blinker_Enable()
+  /script Blinker_Disable()

 ```
 ```
 Changelog: